pon-1234/fortune-telling-line-bot/README.md

 - The current session management (`api/index.js`) uses a simple in-memory store per user ID.
 For production, replace this with a more persistent store like Redis or a database.
 - Error handling can be further improved (e.g., more specific error messages, retries).
 - Consider security best practices for storing credentials, especially the service account key.
+- **Fortune Telling Logic Update (YYYY-MM-DD):** <--- 日付は適宜変更してください
+  - The core fortune-telling prompt provided to OpenAI GPT has been significantly enhanced to adhere to strict traditional divination methods, as per the detailed AI persona provided.
+  - The AI now attempts to perform detailed analysis using multiple oriental and western divination techniques specified in its new system prompt.
+  - **Limitations:** The LINE bot currently collects only `name`, `birth date`, and `theme`.
+More advanced divination (e.g., precise astrological charts requiring birth time/place, detailed name analysis requiring font style specification) may have limitations or rely on general assumptions.
+The AI has been instructed to acknowledge these limitations where applicable in its responses.
+  - The "General Diagnosis" plan (【一般診断】) from the provided AI persona is used by default for all requests.
+More complex plans (起・承・転・結) are not yet selectable by the user through the LINE interface.
+  - The reference to `file-Sx1YARrbmt6KZEDkgkDTXM` (divination rule master) in the AI persona's prompt is simulated, as the current API setup cannot directly access external files.
+The AI is instructed to act as if it has internalized these rules based on the provided persona.

 <!-- Trigger Vercel redeploy -->